 Ruta del Che means Che Guevara Trail.
-Follow in the footsteps of Che Guevara (literally).
+Follow in the footsteps of Che Guevara in Bolivia (literally).
 Hike the paths he and his famous band of guerrilla fighters took on their quest to make Bolivia a central hub for socialist revolution in Latin America.

 Ernesto "Che" Guevara was born in 1928 to a middle class family in Argentina, and his consciousness was awakened at an early age.
 Che decided that personal sacrifice and violent revolution was the only way to create a society of equality.
 Rejecting his comfortable lifestyle, he set off to travel around Latin America.
+In Mexico, Che met Fidel Castro.
+With a small army they overthrew the administration of president Batista in Cuba.

 Che received little support from the local people and local communist party, and eventually in 1967, after months of guerrilla warfare, Che Guevara was captured and executed in La Higuera, Bolivia.
 His body was flown to